 Most of us right now need help spending our money at the grocery store to get the most bang for our buck!
 I have a post that will help you learn how to make a realistic meal plan on a REAL budget HERE.

 Are there any more tips for “help getting started”?

 There are a few more things that are going to help you get started on this journey.

 Those “little” containers are intimidating!!
 At 1st you are not sure you are filling them right.
 I have some helpful information about container hacks and tips that will help you learn how to handle those containers like an old pro!!
 Find it HERE.

 Then when you get the hang of how recipes work you gain confidence.
 There is a wonderful post about how to convert your recipes to container counts right HERE.

 This lifestyle of eating needs to include plenty of water too.
 Another math formula can help you make sure you are drinking enough.
 1/2 of your body weight in ounces is the recommended amount.
 So a 150lb person will need to drink 75 ounces of water daily.
 Only count real water, not coffee or tea with caffeine in it because caffeine dehydrates you and you are really trying hard to stay hydrated!
 You can count sparkling waters like Bubly soft drinks, but limit them to 1 per day so that you are filling up on food and not bubbles.

 Exercise is important for a healthy lifestyle too.
 Whatever you chose to do for exercise do it with GUSTO!
 But remember to eat to fuel your body, because you can not out-exercise your diet.
 You can’t outrun your fork!!

-I hope this information will help you on your journey towards a healthy lifestyle.
+I hope this information will help you on your journey toward a healthy lifestyle.
 Let me know in the comments!